saw-zer0/Learn-Spring-Boot/SpringFramework.md

 *Fail on multiple beans: If more than one bean of the same type exists, Spring throws a **NoUniqueBeanDefinitionException**, unless further disambiguation is provided.*

 ### Named injection
-Using **@Qualifier** - Select Bean by name when multiple beans of same type exist in the application context
+Using **@Qualifier** - attribute used to resolve ambiguity when multiple beans of the same type exist

-@Primary - Set a default bean for when no qualifier is specified
+**@Primary** - Set a default bean for when no qualifier is specified
 ```java
 // NotificationService.java
 public interface NotificationService {